What Causes of Hair Loss?

 There are a number of common causes of hair loss as discussed below:

 Aging is the most common of all.
 As you cross 30, the hair of both men and women causes of hair loss at a faster rate.
 On average hair grows half an inch every month, but as you age the hair growth also slows down drastically.
 That’s when the other factors, for example, your genes, emotional stress, and poor diet come into play.
 When these factors start working together with the slow hair growth, a receding hairline starts to show which eventually turns into baldness.

 Genetic Make up

 Your Genetic makeup is the main cause in 95% of the cases.
 If you ancestors had baldness issues that started at a certain age, then you are likely to begin losing your hair quite early too.

 Also known as male pattern baldness, is the third most common causes of hair loss and is caused by an androgenic miniaturization of hair follicles.
 It affects about 70% men and 40% women leading to severe hair loss.

 Although, hair loss patterns in men is quite different from that in women.
 A receding hairline and baldness on the top of head is common among men.
 While women have hair loss spreading evenly over the entire head.
 Usually they don’t go entirely bald even if they have severe alopecia.

 Too Much Hair Styling can ruin Your Hair

-Some Harsh styles have also resulted in hair loss.
+Some Harsh hairstyles have also resulted in hair loss.
 Use of rubber bands, rollers, Hairstyles that tie your hair tightly, or just sticking to a specific hairstyle for too long also causes permanent damage to hair follicles in particular areas of your head.

 Anemia among Women Leads to severe Hair Loss